disunity-hq/disunity/docs/getting-started-win.md

 ## Bootstrapping WSL2

 WSL2 is the second version of the Windows Subsystem for Linux.
-If you'd like to set it up manually, you can read the procedure at [linux-on-windows.md](linux-on-windows.md).
+In order to utilize WSL2 you'll need to participate in Windows Insider Program and update your OS.
+Learn how at [linux-on-windows.md](linux-on-windows.md).

 Otherwise you can run `init.bat` from an **administrator** command-line or powershell terminal.